Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_python/doc/markdown/summary_pages/Common.md

 This page describes the Python Common API.

+## RPC reference

+This section describes the existing RPCs used in this API.

 ## Class reference

-This section describes the data classes used in this API, as well as their member values and member functions.
+This section describes the data classes used in this API.

  **Messages**